Visit a fairy-tale village of traditional thatched-roof houses and step back to a bygone era

-In the shadow of Mt.
-Hakusan, Shirakawa-go is one of Gifu's must-visit destinations.
+At the foot of the sacred Mt.
+Hakusan , Shirakawa-go is one of Gifu's must-visit destinations.
 Recognized by UNESCO as a World Heritage Site, this beautiful traditional village is the definition of picture-postcard perfect.

-Shirakawa-go is best accessed by bus from JR Takayama.
+Shirakawa-go is best accessed by bus from Takayama.

 From Nagoya and Gifu take the JR Takayama Line to Takayama.
 Buses to Shirakawa-go leave from the Takayama Bus Center and take around 50 minutes.